Huawei-APAC-Professional-Services/terraform-101-workshop/workshop/04_Terraform_Exercise_VPC_Peering.md

 ### Execute the Terraform commands for network resource creations

 At this stage, you have completed the configuration scripts for the VPC Peering connections.
-Follow the instructions below to provision the peering resources on Huawei Cloud environment.
+Follow the instructions below to upload the source code to the ECS and provision the peering resources on Huawei Cloud environment.

+1. Upload the source code to the ECS on Huawei Cloud environment.

+    a. **Using Command Line (CLI)**, enter the ECS credentials as prompted, the default value is **Huawei@123**.
+    * **Linux** <br>
+      ```
+      $ scp /path-to-project-directory/hwcloud-terraform/resource-provisioning-playbook/vpc-peering.tf root@public-ip-address-of-the-ecs:~/hwcloud-terraform/resource-provisioning-playbook/
+      ```

+    * **Windows** <br>
+      ```
+      $ scp \path-to-project-directory\hwcloud-terraform\resource-provisioning-playbook\vpc-peering.tf root@public-ip-address-of-the-ecs:~/hwcloud-terraform/resource-provisioning-playbook/
+      ```

+    b. **Using WinSCP Tool**: Locate your files on your local machine, and manually copy and paste the files to the remote host.

-1. Login to the ECS with Terraform installed, navigate to the ```hwcloud-terraform/resource-provisioning-playbook/``` directory and run the below commands to **format** the terraform configuration files to ensure a consistent format within codebase and **initialize the modules** being used for resource provisioning. <br>
+2. Login to the ECS with Terraform installed, navigate to the ```hwcloud-terraform/resource-provisioning-playbook/``` directory and run the below commands to **format** the terraform configuration files to ensure a consistent format within codebase and **initialize the modules** being used for resource provisioning. <br>

     ```cd hwcloud-terraform/resource-provisioning-playbook/``` <br>
     ```terraform fmt```<br>
     ```terraform init```

-2. Once sucessfully initialize the configuration scripts, execute the below commands to **validate** the configuration scripts and output the configuration plan that are going to apply to the Huawei Cloud environment. **This command will only review the plan without making any changes to your environment**. <br>
+3. Once sucessfully initialize the configuration scripts, execute the below commands to **validate** the configuration scripts and output the configuration plan that are going to apply to the Huawei Cloud environment. **This command will only review the plan without making any changes to your environment**. <br>

     ```terraform validate```<br>
     ```terraform plan```

-3. Once review the plan, execute the commands below to **apply changes** to your environment. <br>
+4. Once review the plan, execute the commands below to **apply changes** to your environment. <br>

     ```terraform apply -auto-approve```

-4. Repeat **Step 1** only if you have added any new module blocks.
+5. Repeat **Step 1** only if you have added any new module blocks.
 Repeat **Step 2** and **Step 3** if you have modified the scripts for troubleshooting purpose.